 Idealistic Studies publishes original writing that recognizes the defining significance of consciousness and mind in the concerns of philosophy and other expressions of high culture.
-Article manuscripts are subject to anonymous review.
+Article manuscripts are subject to anonymous review by two reviewers.

 Manuscripts should be submitted by email to the editor at [email protected].

-Idealistic Studies uses the Chicago Manual of Style, 17th edition.
-A helpful resource on Chicago style is available online here.
+Idealistic Studies uses The Chicago Manual of Style, 17th edition.
+A helpful resource on Chicago style is available here.

 - Use endnotes, not embedded footnotes